naturalneuralnet/url-shortener/README.md

 ## What I learned

-- How to set up django.
+- How to set up Django.
 - How to create Django models.
 - How to create Django endpoints.
 - How to use jquery to submit information to a Django endpoint.